caseycas/CacheModelPackage/README.md

 on SRILM language models, this allows for the swapping out to the model of your choice.

+Along with the language models, this package uses a combination of C++ and python.
+Make sure that that you run the scripts under python 2.7.

 I have currently tested this package on Ubuntu and MacOSX.
 Further tests with OSX and maybe windows will be provided in the future.